Item 15: Understand the borrow checker

 }

-The output is now valid, but there's a lingering entry for Alice that remains until we ensure that the two collections stay in sync:
+The output no longer has mismatched names, but a lingering entry for Alice remains until we fix the bug by ensuring that the two collections stay in sync:

 if idx >= self.by_arrival.len() {